electricimp/Promise/README.md

 * `.loop(*counterFunction*, *callback*)`
    This method executes callback returning a promise every iteration, while counterFunction returns `true`.
 Returns result of last executed promise.

-   For example we can use `loop()` to check fire alarm sensors in the building, pinging them one by one.
-We have method `checkSensorById()` that checks specified sensor by id and returns Promise.
+   For example we can use `loop()` to check doors sensors in the building to be sure all are closed, pinging them one by one.
+We have method `checkDoorById()` that checks specified sensor by id and returns Promise.
 If during the loop returned rejected promise, execution aborted and .fail() handler triggered.

     ```squirrel
-    function checkSensorById (id) {
+    function checkDoorById (id) {
         // some code, returns promise
     }